php-usergroup-dresden/phpdd.org/src/Contents/2018/Sponsorships.md

 * Your sponsorship will be announced in the welcoming talk on conference day
 * Your sponsorship will be advertised in our Twitter & Facebook campaign
+* Your sponsorship will be mentioned in all official e-mails to attendees

 <a name="platin"></a>
 ## PLATIN SPONSORSHIP - € 5,000